-The Forbidden Kingdom comes from Rob Minkoff, a former Disney animator who started out directing Roger Rabbit shorts and then co-directed The Lion King (1994), before making his live-action debut with Stuart Little (1999) and going onto Stuart Little 2 (2002) and the Disney theme park adaptation The Haunted Mansion (2003) and returning to animation with and Mr. Peabody & Sherman (2014).
-Even more interestingly, The Forbidden Kingdom has a script from John Fusco, a writer who has constantly focused on matters Native American, Western and horse-related with scripts for films such as Young Guns (1988), Thunderheart (1992), Spirit: Stallion of the Cimarron (2002), Dreamkeeper (tv mini-series, 2003) and Hidalgo (2004), as well as the odd genre outing like Crossroads (1986) and Loch Ness (1996) and another equally embarassing venture into Wu Xia cinema with Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).
+The Forbidden Kingdom comes from Rob Minkoff, a former Disney animator who started out directing Roger Rabbit shorts and then co-directed The Lion King (1994), before making his live-action debut with Stuart Little (1999) and going onto Stuart Little 2 (2002) and the Disney theme park adaptation The Haunted Mansion (2003) and subsequently returning to animation with Mr. Peabody & Sherman (2014).
+Even more interestingly, The Forbidden Kingdom has a script from John Fusco, a writer who has constantly focused on matters Native American, Western and horse-related with scripts for films such as Young Guns (1988), Thunderheart (1992), Spirit: Stallion of the Cimarron (2002), Dreamkeeper (tv mini-series, 2003) and Hidalgo (2004), as well as the odd genre outing like Crossroads (1986), Loch Ness (1996), another equally embarassing venture into Wu Xia cinema with Crouching Tiger, Hidden Dragon: Sword of Destiny (2016) and The Shack (2017).

 In fact, what we have with The Forbidden Kingdom, is a film that feels more like a version of The League of Extraordinary Gentlemen (2003) but using characters from classic martial arts/Wu Xia films rather than Victorian fiction.
 There is the character of Monkey King whose appearance has even been based on the makeup in the classic Monkey tv series; someone who is at least named Tripitaka; there is Jackie Chan reprising his role from the Drunken Master series; there is Bingbing Li as the eponymous character from The Bride with White Hair (1993) and sequel; while Yifei Liu plays Golden Swallow, a character who appeared in Come Drink With Me (1966) and several other classic martial arts films; and the character of the elderly monk with severe white eyebrows that appeared in numerous Shaw Brothers films played by various actors.
 There are many references to martial arts films throughout like Seann William Scott in Bulletproof Monk (2003), Michael Angaranos character seems to base his martial arts on an absorption of kung fu movies (and videogames) rather than any actual training.
 There is even an opening credits sequence made up of a montage of posters from classic Shaw Brothers kung fu films.